 After this, the number of impressions is counted on the server.
 In this way, the who, what, and when of push notifications are mapped out and analyzed.

 The above was a general example of the mode of delivery of push notifications.
 On the Web, such notifications are sent to the end user’s browser.
-In 2020, push notification subscribers consists of roughly 80% of mobile users and about 20% of desktop users.
+In 2020, push notification subscribers consist of roughly 80% of mobile users and about 20% of desktop users.

 These are the most popular browsers among web push subscribers: